Recursive Prime Factorizations: Dyck Words as Numbers: Conclusion: Research Directions and Possible Applications

 \subsection{Can We Use Grammar-based Compression to Detect and Identify Patterns in RPF Word Sequences?}

 Grammar-based compression algorithms such as Re-Pair \cite{bille2017practical} produce a context-free grammar for the string being compressed.
 Input with lower information entropy (i.e., input that is less random) will have a higher compression ratio than input with higher information entropy.
-Suppose we have two samples of input, these being of equal size but with one consisting of a concatenation of randomly-chosen Dyck naturals, the other consisting of a concatenation of Dyck naturals we hypothesize to be consecutive terms in a sequence manifesting some pattern.
-If the compression ratio obtained for the second input string is greater than that obtained for the first, we might take this as corroborating (but not proving, of course) our hypothesis.
-If we find the difference in compression ratios becomes more pronounced as the size of the input increases, we might take that to be an even stronger indication our hypothesis is correct.
+Suppose we have two samples of input, these being of equal size but with one consisting of a concatenation of randomly-chosen Dyck superrationals, the other consisting of a concatenation of Dyck superrationals we conjecture to be consecutive terms in a sequence manifesting some pattern.
+If the compression ratio obtained for the second input string is greater than that obtained for the first, we might take this as corroborating our conjecture.
+If we find the difference in compression ratios becomes more pronounced as the size of the input increases, we might take that to be an even stronger indication our conjecture is correct.

-Perhaps a conventional compression algorithm would serve as well as a grammar-based algorithm to accomplish what I described in the previous paragraph.
-But now suppose we have a sequence of Dyck rationals constituting successive approximations of an irrational number such as $\uppi$, and we feed the algorithm longer and longer concatenations of terms in the sequence.
-Might we observe a pattern in the corresponding sequence of context-free grammars produced by the algorithm such that we can use the pattern to obtain a vinculoid (see Conjecture~\ref{cnj:VinculoidAsCfg}) enabling us to exactly represent the irrational number?